afzalhussein/user-activity-tracker/README.md

 # 🧠 User Activity Tracker – React `useEffect` Example

 This project demonstrates various use cases of the `useEffect` hook in React, styled with Tailwind CSS.
 It includes a dark mode toggle and tracks user activity such as mouse movement, idle time, and click count, showcasing side effect management in functional components.
+Comprehensive tests ensure the reliability of all components.

 ## Light mode